 Makeup consists of dark eyeliner and false eyelashes used in ways designed to make the eyes look bigger.
 The pieces of clothing for gals differ depending on which gyaru style the girl chooses.
 They rolled the skirts to stay shorter, had their own slang and frequented specific places.
 They have a custom of posing with tongues when taking pictures.

 There are many famous models in this area, among them the most popular are: Tsubasa Masuwaka, Kumiko Funayama, (Kumicky), Rie Matsuoka (Okarie), Hikari Shiina (Pikarin), Satomi Yakuwa (Satomin), Sayoko Ozaki, Rina Sakurai and Blogger Jenny Franz (It Girl J).

 Things went downhill when the stereotype of high school girl, gals began to be associated with inappropriate things.
-There were even hentais and erotic works associating the gals.
-Over time the idea of independent and rebellious gyaru became a cuter style.
+There were even hentai and erotic works associating the gals.
+Over time, the idea of independent and rebellious gyaru became a cuter style.